 - EDU-521 Instructional Strategies for Diverse Classrooms (3 credit hours, 7 weeks)

 - EDU-525 Assessment for K-12 Students (3 credit hours, 7 weeks)

 - EDU-527 Instructional Strategies for Students with Learning Disabilities (3 credit hours, 7 weeks)

-For course descriptions and graduation requirements, download Cornerstone's Professional & Graduate Studies academic catalog.
+For course descriptions and graduation requirements, view the 2016-17 Professional & Graduate Studies Graduate Academic Catalog.